-Fig. 26.
+Fig. 25.
 The correlation matrix of the 12-parameter fit at the CEPC in (a) the Higgs basis and (b) the basis of dimension-six operators.
 The upper (lower) entries correspond to results without (with) the combination of the HL-LHC Higgs boson measurements.

-The "12-parameter" effective-field-theory framework
+7.2.1 The "12-parameter" EFT framework

 The Higgs basis is proposed in Ref.
-[77] and applied in EFT studies of the LHC Higgs measurements such as Refs.
-[83, 94].
-While the SM and the dimension-six operators are included with gauge invariances imposed, the parameters in the Higgs basis are defined in the broken electroweak phase Lagrangian, which makes the connection to measurements more straightforward.
+[82] and applied in EFT studies of the LHC Higgs measurements such as Refs.
+[88, 101].
+While the SM and the dimensionsix operators are included with gauge invariances imposed, the parameters in the Higgs basis are defined in the broken electroweak phase Lagrangian, which makes the connection to measurements more straightforward.
 This analysis follows the framework in Ref.
-[63], which applies the Higgs basis to measurements at future lepton colliders.
+[68], which applies the Higgs basis to measurements at future lepton colliders.
 For simplicity, the CP-violating operators and the ones that induce fermion dipole interactions are discarded, and the Z-pole observables and W mass are assumed to be SM-like.